 "It's safe to say that we probably won't be back to normal in the Catskills for at least a month."

-In northern New Jersey, the Passaic River has begun to settle back into its banks, the National Weather Service said.
+In northern New Jersey, the Passaic River has begun to settle back into its banks, according to the National Weather Service.
 Most locations are expected to drop below flood stage during the weekend as the high water works its way downstream.

 The development will be welcome news in the towns of Wayne, Totowa, Little Falls, Paterson and Woodland Park, where about 1,700 residents were evacuated from their homes this week.

-Obama will travel to Paterson on Sunday to view the damage, the White House announced.
+President Barack Obama will travel to Paterson on Sunday to view the damage, the White House has announced.

-The full extent of Irene's destruction won't be known for some time.
-The federal government estimates that the cost from wind damage alone will exceed $1 billion.
+The economic toll from the storm is significant, with the federal government estimating that the cost from wind damage alone will exceed $1 billion.
 Analysts have put the total expected cost of Irene much higher.

 Agriculture Secretary Tom Vilsack said Thursday the storm also took a toll on agricultural production.